HichamSatti/OpenNode_Ubuntu/README.md

 * Nodal Expansion Method (NEM) in two- and three-Dimensional for Cartesian geoemtry.
 The code, including the graphical user interface is developed and maintained by Hicham SATTI (PhD student) from University Abdelmalek Essaadi Tetouan Morocco .

-The directory structure of OpenNTP
+The directory structure of OpenNode
 =============

         cd OpenNode_Ubuntu